MINA300 Biogeochemistry, Global Change

 First time: Study year 2005-2006

 Knowledge of the processes and organisms which dominate and regulate the biogeochemical system.
 Understanding how and why the system is about to change, and the uncertainties involved.
-The students are trained in acquainting themselves with scientific debates/discussions of biogeochemistry and global change, and to be active in such debates by reading and using primary scientific literature in the seminars.
+The students are trained in acquainting themselves with scientific debates/discussions of biogeochemistry and global change, and to be active in such debates by reading and using primary scientific literature in the seminars and semester assignments.

 The lectures and the textbook in biogeochemistry provides the core knowledge of facts, methods and concepts in biogeochemistry and analyses of global change.